 Can I get Free Tickets?

-You will need a ticket to ride the tram to the top of the Arch.
-These tickets are $13 for adults, $10 for kids 3 to 15 and $10 for people with an America the Beautiful Pass.
+Visiting the Gateway Arch is FREE.
+You can enter the Arch grounds, visit the museum and walk through a replica of the observation deck totally free.
+Tram tickets to the top are $13 for adults, $10 for kids 3 to 15 and $10 for people with an America the Beautiful Pass.

 Yes, there are coupons available for a discount off kids tram tickets!
 Kids are anyone under 15, and children 2 and under are always free.